OblikStudio/kirby-tester/README.md

 Allows you to easily write plugin tests by automatically loading Kirby and optionally changing its roots.

+## ⚠ Deprecated!

+You don't need a plugin to change roots.
+Your plugin repo could double as a test site for the plugin.
+Check [Monolithic Plugin Setup](https://getkirby.com/docs/cookbook/setup/monolithic-plugin-setup) for details.

 ## Installation

 Install the package in either your plugin folder (recommended), or your site folder: